-Through our rich and exciting curriculum, our intent is to equip our students with a repertoire of practical skills that can be applied to a wide range of art and design practices.
-We encourage our students to experiment and explore media, materials, techniques and processes and not be afraid to make mistakes but to experience art in a fulfilling and meaningful way, irrespective of ability.
+Through our rich, exciting and challenging curriculum, our intention is to equip our students with a repertoire of practical skills that can be applied to a wide range of art and design practices regardless of their prior experiences or skills gained at Primary school.
+We encourage our students to have high aspirations, experiment and explore media, materials, techniques and processes, and not be afraid to make mistakes but to experience art in a fulfilling and meaningful way, irrespective of natural ability.

 Understanding the context of Art is also integral to our practice.
-We teach our students about the History of Art and how this fits into the development of different disciplines and practices.
-They learn how to “read” art through discussion as well as gaining the ability to analyse in detail and write fluently with genuine insight.
+Unique to Crossley Heath, our very able students thrive in this creative subject with similar high academic rigour to that seen in Core subjects; thus, we teach our students about the History of Art and how it fits into the development of different disciplines and practices.
+They learn how to “read” art and develop the ability to analyse in detail, write fluently and discuss eloquently with genuine interest and insight.
 Visits to local, national and international galleries helps students to fully appreciate Art at first hand and we are passionate about instilling a culture of inquisitive learning into our practice.

 We strongly believe that the development of art skills is a journey and not a destination and we encourage our students to be open-minded, to give everything a go and be persistent in their pursuit of personal exploration.